gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We would like to thank the following community members for making contributions to this release of Gradle.

 * Joe Sortelli - Fixed incorrect handling of `ivy.xml` where dependency configuration contained wildcard values (GRADLE-2352)
-* David M. Carr - When JUnit tests have assumption failures, treat them as "skipped" (GRADLE-2454)
+* David M. Carr
+    * When JUnit tests have assumption failures, treat them as "skipped" (GRADLE-2454)
+    * Documentation cleanups.
 * Sébastien Cogneau - Introduce a basic distribution plugin
 * Kenny Stridh
 	* Allow specifying `targetJdk` for PMD code analysis (GRADLE-2106)